V-Sekai/unity-mesh-deform-direct-delta-mush/readme.md

 # Real-Time Mesh Skinning with Direct Delta Mush (Unity) (fire edition)

+## Problem solved

+Simply authored skinned meshes can have skinning and animations with efficiency and quality.

 ## Project Description

 This is a Unity project implementing real-time mesh skinning using GPU-based Direct Delta Mush algorithm.
 This algorithm and its variants enable us to compute mesh skinning and animations with efficiency and quality, even with simply authored skinned meshes.